Get the reportMore

-An organization's IT infrastructure includes all of the hardware, software, and network resources that are necessary to deliver IT services within the organization.
+An organization's IT infrastructure (also known as information technology infrastructure) includes all of the hardware, software, and network resources that are necessary to deliver IT services within the organization.
 IT infrastructure can be used to deliver services or resources within an organization, or externally, to the organization's customers.
-IT infrastructure is used by software application developers to enable their specific development methodology, or by many other types of organizations as a means of driving efficiency and value-creation through adoption of technology.
+IT infrastructure is used by software application developers to enable their specific development methodology, or by many other types of organizations as a means of driving efficiency and value-creation through the adoption of technology.

 As computers have become increasingly important in many business models across industry verticals, IT organizations have expanded their IT infrastructure and concurrently developed methodologies and best-practice frameworks for managing IT infrastructure.
 We can readily identify three areas of management that have evolved from the need to maximize the value generated through IT assets: ITOM, ITSM and ITAM.

-The managerial discipline known as ITSM emerged from the need to better align the services offered by the IT organization with the needs of the business.
+The managerial discipline known as ITSM emerged from the need to better align the IT organization's services with the business's needs.
 IT services include a huge number of activities, from resetting passwords to configuring hardware for users.
-ITSM includes all of the activities needed to manage IT services throughout their entire life cycle.
-The IT service life cycle begins with a strategic decision to implement a given service, and is followed by service design, creation, deployment and eventual service operation.
+ITSM includes all the activities needed to manage IT services throughout their life cycle.
+The IT service life cycle begins with a strategic decision to implement a given service and is followed by service design, creation, deployment and eventual service operation.

-As organizations accumulate a greater number of IT assets, they face a growing need to manage and optimize the purchase, deployment, utilization, and end-of-life disposition of those assets.
-This is exactly what the discipline of ITAM is all about - life cycle management for IT infrastructure, including both hardware and software.
+As organizations accumulate more IT assets, they face a growing need to manage and optimize those assets' purchase, deployment, utilization, and end-of-life disposition.
+This is exactly what the discipline of ITAM is all about - life cycle management for IT infrastructure, including hardware and software.
 IT asset management combines three disciplines to achieve this:

 Financial - The core objective of ITAM is to optimize IT expenses.
-This means getting the best value-for-money when purchasing new IT infrastructure, ensuring that new IT investments are cost-justified and recovering costs when possible through the end-of-life disposal process.
+This means getting the best value when purchasing new IT infrastructure, ensuring that new IT investments are cost-justified and recovering costs through end-of-life disposal.

-One of the main barriers to the establishment of IT infrastructure is the cost associated with purchasing new equipment.
-For businesses that rely on IT infrastructure for their core functions, it is expensive to expand IT infrastructure by leasing a data center, purchasing physical hardware such as servers and network endpoints, and configuring and maintaining a network.
+Depending on your internal IT team size, outsourcing to IT infrastructure management companies may reap cost savings compared to internal management and scaling your internal team.
+This can reduce payroll and human capital costs and deliver internal expertise and deployment of systems and monitoring faster.
+One of the main barriers to establishing IT infrastructure is the cost associated with purchasing new equipment.
+For businesses that rely on IT infrastructure for their core functions, expanding IT infrastructure by leasing a data center, purchasing physical hardware such as servers and network endpoints, and configuring and maintaining a network is expensive.

-Infrastructure-as-a-Service (IaaS) is a model of cloud service delivery where IT organizations can purchase virtualized computing resources from a third-party provider and access them over the internet.
-These resources typically include networking, storage space, servers, and virtual computing environemtsn where the customer can deploy applications or run workloads of their choosing.
+Infrastructure-as-a-Service (IaaS) is a cloud service delivery model where IT organizations can purchase virtualized computing resources from a third-party provider and access them over the Internet.
+These resources typically include networking, storage space, servers, and virtual computing environments where customers can deploy applications or run workloads.

-As organizations increase the number of applications that they deploy in cloud, it can become more difficult to manage and correlate security events on the network to effectively respond to incidents and identify security threats.
-Sumo Logic's offers a security analytics platform that pulls event logs from everywhere in your IT infrastructure and integrates them into a single dashboard, streamlining the process of monitoring your security posture and investigating potential threats.
+As organizations increase the number of applications they deploy in the cloud, it can become more difficult to manage and correlate security events on the network to respond to incidents and identify security threats effectively.
+Sumo Logic offers a security analytics platform that pulls event logs from everywhere in your IT infrastructure and integrates them into a single dashboard, streamlining the process of monitoring your security posture and investigating potential threats.